splunk/observability-workshop/docs/apm/online-boutique.md

 === "Shell Command"

     ```text
-    echo "Your APM environment is: $(hostname)-apm-env"
+    echo $(hostname)-apm-env
     ```

 === "Output Example"

     ```text
-    Your APM environment is: whul-apm-env
+    bdzx-apm-env
     ```

-Please select your environment you found in the previous step then select the frontend service and set time to -15m ()
+Select your environment you found in the previous step then select the `frontend` service and set time to Past 15 minutes.

 ![APM Dashboard](../images/apm/online-boutique-service-dashboard.png)

-With this automatically generated dashboard you can keep an eye out for the health of your service, it provides various performance related charts as well as relevant information on the underlying host and Kubernetes platform if applicable.
+With this automatically generated dashboard you can keep an eye out for the health of your service(s) using RED (Rate, Error & Duration) metrics.
+It provides various performance related charts as well as correlated information on the underlying host and Kubernetes pods (if applicable).

 Take some time to explore the various charts in this dashboard